How To Install R Packages From Command Line

 The GlobalEnv entry is often located in the first position [1] of the search route and is not an R package.
 The GlobalEnv stands for Global Environment and represents the location where freshly created R objects are placed in the memory.

-The package:base object is always positioned last, and unlike the other packages, package:base cannot be removed.
+is always positioned last, and unlike the other packages, package:base

-Remember we mentioned above that the 30 default R packages are not all loaded in the memory when R is launched.
-You can use the function library in R to load any of these packages or any other package that is installed but not yet loaded in R memory.
+Remember that the 30 default R packages are not all loaded in the memory when R is launched.
+You can use the function library in R to load any of these or any other package installed but not yet loaded in R memory.

 library(MASS)